 Christmas can be a strain in a number of areas but money is one of the most pressing.
 Stress can make the Christmas season more of a trial than the joy it is supposed to be.

 The commercialism of Christmas with its attendant promotions and hype does not encourage monetary restraint.
 Most of us regard Christmas as a time for giving, receiving and celebrating, each with a hefty price tag.
 We feel we must fulfil the expectations of children, relatives, and friends.
 In all the excitement, we can throw restraint to the wind and leave ourselves with a credit card debt that precipitates a frugal January and February.
 We may even feel resentment if others do not appreciate our efforts or if we don’t have as much fun as we expected.
 Disciplined spending is difficult enough in a consumption-oriented society at any time of the year; Christmas can make a chronic problem acute.

-North Brisbane psychologists have identified three ways to avoid financial stress at Christmas.
+North Brisbane psychologists have identified three steps to avoid financial stress at Christmas.

 Because these remedies address ongoing financial problems, they usually take some time to implement.
 The short-term solution for Christmas stress is to determine how much you are willing to spend, and then plan gifts and celebrations that meet your budget.

 Practical solutions can be found.
 Hand-made gifts are always appreciated and often don’t cost a lot of money.
 Of course they can take time to produce.
 Why not turn your hobby into gifts?
 Homemade preserves or sweets, hand towels, pottery, and cards are a few possibilities.
 What about recycling some books or CDs you are done with?
 Even gifts that were not suitable can be handed on.
 In our world of plenty, recycling is sensible and responsible.
 Most people will not be offended if you tell them the gift is recycled, but you don’t have to pass on that information.